Resources for making conference posters

 poster.

-- https://undergradresearch.missouri.edu/research-poster/ This informative website include links to videos about using powerpoint to make a poster.
+- http://undergradresearch.missouri.edu/resources/powerpoint-video.php This is an AMAZING 20-minute Quicktime video, also about using powerpoint to make a

 Content